-Power over Ethernet (PoE) lighting systems are controlled through the internet.
+Power over Ethernet (PoE) lighting systems are controlled through the IT network.
 It is a relatively new technology, but it is growing at an astounding rate.
 The push to build more sustainable buildings, reduce our carbon footprint, and be good stewards of the planet that we live on is driving fast-paced growth in green building technologies.

 PoE lighting is expected to reach a 922 million dollar industry by 2026.
 The booming commercial and industrial sectors are adopting PoE lighting quickly, leading to a projected 30% growth over the next five years.
 Government initiatives incentivize the trend towards greener buildings, while consumer demand and societal pressures offer an additional nudge.
 And we are guessing that the excellent PR that goes along with it doesn’t hurt business either!

 PoE lighting or power over ethernet lighting is a form of smart lighting for buildings.
 These systems drastically improve the control of the lighting of a room while lowering power bills and exponentially increasing the length of the life of light bulbs.
 PoE technology can be controlled through smartphone apps which adds the convenience of remote applications.

 PoE lighting systems use the power of ethernet cables to power the fixtures and the lights, or luminaires, and transmit data from the light fixtures to the control software.
 Using this data, the system uses motion sensors to determine the people in the room and, when the space is not in use, shutting the lights off to conserve energy.
 The space utilization data is invaluable to the facilities management and corporate real estate teams.